Skip description and jump to update procedure: How can I upgrade now?

 The Debian GNU/Linux operating system gets a major update every two years.

 The latest stable version is Debian 11, codename Bullseye, released on August 14, 2021.
-With this release the previous version, Debian 10 codename Buster, became “oldstable” and receives only security updates by the Debian Security team until summer 2022.
-Afterwards, the Debian LTS team takes over with minimal security maintenance until 2024 (LTS: Long Term Support).
+With this release the previous version, Debian 10 codename Buster, became “oldstable” and received only security updates by the Debian Security team until summer 2022.
+In August 2022 the Debian LTS team took over with minimal security maintenance until 2024 (LTS: Long Term Support).

-Debian 9 codename Stretch is the “oldoldstable” release, which is maintained by the Debian LTS team already, with support ending completely in summer 2022.
+Debian 9 codename Stretch is the “oldoldstable” release, which was maintained by the Debian LTS team until Juli 2022, hence support ended completely now.

 |Release name||1st release||end of life||end of life LTS|

 While Debian Stretch hence still receives minimal security updates, support issues with 3rd party software and non-security bugs are getting more and more.
 The stability of Debian is based on a major version freeze for all packages, to guarantee compatibility and stability of your current setup throughout APT package upgrades.
 The downside is that you won’t see new features, new standards, and new protocol support added with any package upgrade.
 Since Debian Stretch package major versions are at time of writing at least 4.5 years old, this has also a security impact, as no new cryptography and transfer protocols are supported.